Iowa vs. Colorado Predictions & Picks - Women's NCAA Tournament Sweet 16

 Iowa Performance Insights

-- The Hawkeyes outscore opponents by 17 points per game (scoring 87.4 points per game to rank first in college basketball while giving up 70.4 per outing to rank 314th in college basketball) and have a +578 scoring differential overall.
+- The Hawkeyes' +578 scoring differential (outscoring opponents by 17 points per game) is a result of scoring 87.4 points per game (first in college basketball) while giving up 70.4 per outing (314th in college basketball).

-- On offense, Iowa is tallying 89.2 points per game this year in conference matchups.
+- On offense, Iowa is posting 89.2 points per game this season in conference action.
 As a comparison, its overall average (87.4 points per game) is 1.8 PPG lower.

-- Defensively, Iowa has played better in home games this season, ceding 65 points per game, compared to 78.5 in away games.
+- Defensively, Iowa has been better at home this season, allowing 65 points per game, compared to 78.5 in away games.

-- The Hawkeyes' offense has been worse over their last 10 games, racking up 86.8 points a contest compared to the 87.4 they've averaged this season.
+- The Hawkeyes have seen a decrease in scoring recently, racking up 86.8 points per game in their last 10 contests, 0.6 points fewer than the 87.4 they've scored this year.

 Colorado Performance Insights

-- The Buffaloes have a +346 scoring differential, topping opponents by 10.5 points per game.
-They're putting up 69 points per game, 102nd in college basketball, and are allowing 58.5 per outing to rank 46th in college basketball.
+- The Buffaloes are outscoring opponents by 10.5 points per game, with a +346 scoring differential overall.
+They put up 69 points per game (102nd in college basketball) and give up 58.5 per outing (46th in college basketball).

 © 2023 Data Skrive.
 All rights reserved.